Verified-Intelligence/auto_LiRPA/README.md

 We provide a wide range of examples of using `auto_LiRPA`.
 See [More Examples](#more-examples) below.
-The main algorithm of `auto_LiRPA` is discussed in [our paper](https://arxiv.org/abs/2002.12920).
+The main algorithm of `auto_LiRPA` is discussed in [our NeurIPS 2020 paper](https://arxiv.org/abs/2002.12920).
 Please refer to the [the guide](doc/paper.md) for reproducing paper results.

-*Provable, Scalable and Automatic Perturbation Analysis on General Computational Graphs*.
-Kaidi Xu\*, Zhouxing Shi\*, Huan Zhang\*, Yihan Wang, Kai-Wei Chang, Minlie Huang, Bhavya Kailkhura, Xue Lin, Cho-Jui Hsieh (\* equal contribution). https://arxiv.org/pdf/2002.12920
+[Automatic Perturbation Analysis for Scalable Certified Robustness and Beyond](https://arxiv.org/pdf/2002.12920).
+Kaidi Xu\*, Zhouxing Shi\*, Huan Zhang\*, Yihan Wang, Kai-Wei Chang, Minlie Huang, Bhavya Kailkhura, Xue Lin, Cho-Jui Hsieh (\* equal contribution).
+NeurIPS 2020.

 Please cite our paper if you use the `auto_LiRPA` library.
 If you encounter any problems with this library, feel free create an issue or pull request.
 We